Multimode FORJ

 Single-channel FORJs

-Single-channel FORJs are the simplest form of fiber optic rotary joints, designed to support a singular optical path between the rotating and stationary system components.
+Single-channel FORJs are the simplest form of fiber optic rotary joint, designed to support a singular optical path between the rotating and stationary system components.
 The pragmatic design of these FORJs makes them a cost-effective solution for applications that require one-way data streams or uni-directional communication.
 Due to their simplicity, single-channel FORJs tend to have lower insertion loss and are easier to maintain, making them suitable for a broad range of industrial uses where only one data channel is necessary.
 Applications include closed-circuit television (CCTV) systems on rotatable platforms, basic wind turbine signal communication, and some types of rotary sensors.

 Multi-channel FORJs